MadeByParker/Mastermind-Code-Breaker/README.md

 ## How to Play: 🎮

 To start it go to `Mastermind-Code-Breaker/MasterMind_Game/bin/Debug/netcoreapp3.1/ and open the .exe file`.
-Or in the command line or powershell type `cd the directory you downloaded it to e.g. cd C:/Your User Name/Downloads/Mastermind-Code-Breaker/MasterMind_Game/bin/Debug/netcoreapp3.1/` then type `MasterMind_Game.exe` on command prompt or `./MasterMind_Game.exe` on Poweshell.
+Or in the command line or powershell type `cd the directory you downloaded it to e.g. cd C:/Your User Name/Downloads/Mastermind-Code-Breaker/MasterMind_Game/bin/Debug/netcoreapp3.1/` then type `MasterMind_Game.exe` on command prompt or `./MasterMind_Game.exe` on Powershell.

 1. Type a number between 1 and 5 to deecide the amount of guesses you want to have to guess the code, 1 being 1 life and 5 being easy.
 2. Type a number between 4 and 9 to decide how many colours the computer has to pick from, 4 being easiest to guess, 9 is hardest.